shannaurelle/HTML-offline-quiz-app/README.md

 ## Changelog

+#### Second Version Release

+The quiz asks the instruction given the funct and opcode.
+It also gives the correct answer of the last question if a wrong answer is given.
+It is still hosted at the same site of the first version.

 #### First Version Release

 This quiz app only deals with MIPS Opcodes.
 It is now open at https://imaginative-zabaione-d397b9.netlify.app/